uktrade/data-store-service/README.md

 - External clients

-## data-flow and Data Workspace's datasets database
+## External sources into Data Workspace's datasets database

 Triggered by a job in Jenkins every night, data is pulled from external sources into the Data Store Service, and via data-flow is ingested into the Data Workspace's datasets database.
 The following sequence diagram shows the high level steps involved for each source.